brainTrain/emoji-tag/README.md

-# GO-LOUD
+# 🌮🍕@

-GO LOUD OR GO HOME.
+~~GO LOUD OR GO HOME.
 LOUDBOT IS A SLACK BOT THAT SHOUTS AT YOU IF YOU SHOUT AT IT.
-SHOUTING IS CATHARTIC.
+SHOUTING IS CATHARTIC.~~ The loudbot code has been stolen with the intent of making a slackbot that does emoji thingz!!1 \o/

 Configuration is injected from environment variables.
 A backing redis is required to remember what was shouted across runs.